Abigael-Wasabi/JS-SNIPPETS/README.md

-# The Analogue clock using and the calculator using HTML, CSS and Javascript
+# The Analogue clock  and the calculator using HTML, CSS and Javascript